develooper1994/MasterThesis/README.md

 # This repository is not a full package yet.

-# !
-TODO: Title
+# My Master Thesis
-# GAN LAB - version 0.1
+# GAN LAB - version 0.12
 PyTorch implementation of [!TODO: link]()

 Before running, make sure you have the `sc09` dataset, and put that dataset into